rnosov/react-reveal/README.md

 Scroll down to see the reveal effect.
 It should be a lot clearer by now what is happening.

-## List Of Reveal Effects
+### List Of Reveal Effects

 Here is the handy list of different effects for you to try.
 Some effects have attributes to them (like left or right versions).
+The can can be combined with other Reveal props (see docs further down).

 ```jsx
 <Fade>Your content goes here</Fade>